kghose/groho/docs/design.md

    previously computed trajectory.
 A smarter engine will be able to re-run just the altered actions and only reengage the full simulation when any of them activate.
 This is more complex.
+1. Each flight plan action marks at a checkpoint if it is active i.e. it's state is being actively updated and/or it is affecting the ship's acceleration.
+   This allows more efficient memoization.
+For example, if a flight plan action is designed to insert a ship into orbit around a body, the flight plan does not become active

+# Simulation output

+## Volume estimate

+Assuming a simulation step of 1s, for each simulated body for a 1y simulation, we have:

+1y * 365 day/y * 24 h/d * 60 m/h * 60 s/m * 3 points/s = 94.6 million points
+~ 756 MB/object/y

+## Chebyshev compression

+After looking at time series databases and my own custom down-sampling I decided to try compression by fitting to Chebyshev polynomials, same as how NASA stores the SPK data.

+See [chebyshev-file-format.md]

 # User interface